casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 ```

 Take out the SD card and plug it into your platform board.
 Place the DIP
-swtiches that select the boot device to SD mode.
+switches that select the boot device to SD mode.
 You are about ready to power-on
 the board.

 Prior to booting the board, provide a connection to the 1GBE port and